PDelak/intent/Readme.md

 intent
 =======

 Intent is a simple programming language which aims simplicity of domain specific languages creation.
+Language is exensible and can process any context free grammar

 ### Hello world